Table of Contents

 Timing Matters

-Avoiding Heat Exposure: Hot coffee can kill many types of probiotics, potentially reducing their effectiveness.
-Waiting allows the probiotics to settle and begin their work in the gut.
+- Avoiding Heat Exposure: Hot coffee can kill many types of probiotics.
+Waiting allows the bacteria to settle in the gut.

-Digestive Process: Consuming probiotics on an empty stomach enhances their chances of survival as stomach acid levels are generally lower in the morning.
+- Digestive Process: Taking probiotics on an empty stomach, when stomach acid levels are typically lower, enhances their chances of survival.

 Practical Tips for Combining Probiotics and Coffee

-- Wait Before Coffee: After taking your probiotic, wait about 30 to 60 minutes before enjoying your morning coffee.
-This allows the probiotics to establish themselves in your gut without interference.
+- Wait Before Coffee: Wait about 30 to 60 minutes before drinking your morning coffee to let the probiotics establish themselves.

 Recommendations from Cymbiotika